 Preventing Default – Consequences of Default

-If you miss several payments on your loan and it becomes 270 days past due, your loan will be considered in default.
+If your loan payment is more than 270 days past due, your loan is considered in default.
 Failure to repay your loan may result in any or all of the following:

 - Report of the default to all national credit bureaus, resulting in adverse credit reports which may affect your ability to obtain financing for cars, houses, etc.